olavfla/kubeedge-setup/README.md

 ## Notes
 The microk8s node (the controller) will automatically turn on some basic services such as DNS and calico.
 Calico is a container network interface (CNI) that is required by microk8s nodes in order for them to run pods.
 This, however, does not work innately on edge nodes, so we use edgemesh instead.
 The controller will still create malfunctioning calico pods on each edge node.
-These are not harmful, but can be removed by editing the calico-node daemonset:
+Removal of these have been moved into CloudCore_setup.sh

 # Setting up the registry